Paul Abrahamian: Big Brother

 On February 7, 2018, Abrahamian appeared in the series premiere of the Big Brother spin-off Celebrity Big Brother for a special appearance during the first Head of Household competition.
-On June 27, 2018, Abrahamian appeared in the audience for the premiere episode of Big Brother 20 as a "nod to the shows past".
-He appeared on Off the Block with Ross and Marissa, a Big Brother talk and aftershow, on August 24, 2018.
+On June 27, 2018, Abrahamian appeared in the audience for the premiere episode of Big Brother 20 as a "nod to the show's past".
+They later appeared on Off the Block with Ross and Marissa, a Big Brother talk and aftershow, on August 24, 2018.
 Abrahamian appeared in the thirty-third episode of Big Brother 20 to celebrate the engagement of Nicole Franzel and Victor Arroyo.

+Abrahamian is the first HouseGuest to reach the final two of Big Brother without winning twice.

 Outside of Big Brother

 On October 25, 2016, Abrahamian appeared on the CBS show The Bold and the Beautiful.
 On July 9, 2017, Abrahamian teamed up with former Big Brother contestant Da'Vonne Rogers in the series premiere of the CBS game show Candy Crush as part of a special premiere event featuring past players of Big Brother and Survivor.